ksallberg/brunhilde/README.md

 Serving many users concurrently is what brunhilde does for a living!

-brunhilde is a minimal Erlang/OTP web server, designed for rapid prototyping and hackathons/coding competitions.
+brunhilde is a minimal (~715 LOC) Erlang/OTP web server, designed for rapid prototyping and hackathons/coding competitions.
 As simple as possible, so that it can quickly be modified or debugged.
 It is not designed